Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

   - when the line_mode is reflow, allow to specify indent spaces.

-  - for the horizontal scroll, allow the select scroll by screen/scroll by column for the settings menu.

   - draw images that are linked to the text. (<img src="...">)

   - play audios that are linked to the text. (<audio src="...">)